Deriving an Assumption on Inflation

 We discuss each of these sources as well as our overall thought process in more detail below, but our broad conclusions based on the present state of the data are as follows:

-- The Federal Reserve explicitly aims for an annual inflation rate of 2% over time and has proven credible in keeping inflation anchored to this level.
+- The Federal Reserve explicitly aims for an annual inflation rate of 2% over time and has demonstrated effectiveness in keeping inflation anchored to this level.

 - Macroeconomic projections from the Fed also indicate that long-term inflation forecasts remain near 2% if not below this level.